FC Metalist Kharkiv: USSR competitions

-FC Metalist Kharkiv was initially founded on 11 December 1925 as KhPZ, when a local locomotive construction facility (Kharkiv Steam-locomotive Factory, today the Malyshev Factory) provided funding and allowed use of its land to start a football club.
-Ten years later, the club won the city of Kharkiv championship, which allowed the club to enter the USSR Cup in the following season.
-Following World War II, the club under the name Dzerzhinets resumed playing in local competitions, promoting itself to the Second Group (Soviet Second Division) in 1947 only to be demoted three seasons later.
-In the first post-war decade the club was completely overshadowed by its city rival FC Lokomotyv Kharkiv which was member of the Soviet Lokomotiv sports society.
+Following World War II, the factory team joined the Dzerzhinets sports society assuming its name and resumed playing in local competitions, promoting itself to the Second Group (Soviet Second Division) in 1947 only to be demoted three seasons later.
+In the first post-war decade the club was completely overshadowed by its another city rival FC Lokomotyv Kharkiv which was member of the Soviet Lokomotiv sports society.

 In 1956, Metalist as Avanhard returned to the Soviet Second League B replacing its city rivals Lokomotyv Kharkiv.
-Soon thereafter it was promoted first to Soviet First League in 1958, and later to the Soviet Top League in 1960.
+Many players from Lokomotyv joined the Avanhard factory team among which were Heorhiy Borzenko, Mykola Uhraitskyi, Vitaliy Zub and others.
+Soon thereafter Avanhard was promoted first to Soviet First League in 1958, and later to the Soviet Top League in 1960.
 The club stayed in Top League for 4 seasons, but was demoted to First League in 1963, continuing its decline with demotion to Second League.
 In 1978, the club was promoted to the Soviet First League and two years later, the club finished third in the competition narrowly missing promotion to the top flight.
 The following season, the club improved on their previous performance and won the Soviet First League outright to earn a spot in Soviet Top League.
 The club sustained 10 seasons of the Soviet Top League with several successes on the domestic front.
 In 1983, Metalist was the runner-up in the USSR Cup (losing 1–0 to Shakhtar Donetsk) and a few years later in 1988 would win the cup, beating Torpedo Moscow 2–0.
 As a result, Metalist Kharkiv earned a trip to the UEFA Cup Winners' Cup.
 Metalist only advanced to the last sixteen of the competition, beating Yugoslavian side Borac Banja Luka and losing to the Dutch club Roda JC.